 Bristol Street Art

 Want to have a go at making your own Banksy-style artwork?
-Join a workshop with Graft, who run regular stencil spray art workshops, or join one of the weekly ‘no mess’ spray painting sessions from Where the Wall.
+Join a 'Learn about Graffiti' workshop with Graft, who run regular stencil spray art workshops, or join one of the weekly ‘no mess’ spray painting sessions from Where the Wall.

 Banksy